rlawrenc/cosc_304/labs/lab10/README_Unit13.md

 6. In the toolbar, click the Run Page icon.
-If you are already logged in, then click Sign Out to perform the next step.
+If you are already logged in, click Sign Out to perform the next step.

 7. Enter your Username and click Login.